 - Missions.
 CIJA hosts intensive fact-finding missions to Israel that enable Canadians in key positions to understand first-hand the democratic values shared by Canadians and Israelis and the challenges facing the people of Israel.

-CIJA’s lay leadership is led by David J. Cape, Chair of CIJA’s Board of Directors.
-David is assisted by an ad hoc Executive Committee, comprising the Immediate Past Chair, two Vice Chairs and the Treasurer.
+CIJA’s lay leadership is led by Joel Reitman and Jeff Rosenthal, Co-Chairs of CIJA’s Board of Directors.
+Joel and Jeff are assisted by an ad hoc Executive Committee, comprising the Immediate Past Chair, the Vice Chair, and the Treasurer.
 A list of CIJA’s Board members, with biographies, may be read here.

 CIJA’s professional team is headed by Chief Executive Officer Shimon Koffler Fogel.